temporalio/cli/docs/batch/index.md

 id: index
 title: temporal batch
 sidebar_label: batch
-description: nextLine
+description: Operations performed on Batch jobs.
+Use Workflow commands with --query flag to start batch jobs.
 tags:
 	- cli
 ---

-Operations performed on Batch jobs.
-Use Workflow commands with --query flag to start batch jobs.

     Batch Jobs run in the background and affect [Workflow Executions](https://docs.temporal.io/workflows/#workflow-execution) one at a time.